 |Score Improvement||Percentage of people|

-You can see that 70% of the students have improved their GMAT score on their retake.
+You can see that 70% of the students have improved their GMAT scores on their retakes.
 Moreover, 41% have improved by 50 points or more.
 So, there is a high probability that you may improve your score by 50+ points on your GMAT retake.
 Even a 100-point increase is possible.

 There is a high probability of improving your GMAT score by more than 50 points if your current score is between 600 and 700.